catyugu/cpp_FEM_multiphysics/docs/solver.md

 ## **Classes**

 ### **Solver**
-* **Description**: This is an **interface** that defines the common structure for all solver implementations.
-It ensures that any solver can be used interchangeably by the main `Problem` class.
+* **Description**: An **interface** that defines the common structure for all solver implementations.
-* **Public Functions**:
-    * `~Solver()`: Virtual destructor.
-    * `solveSteadyState(Core::Problem& problem)`: Pure virtual function to solve a steady-state problem.
-    * `solveTransient(Core::Problem& problem)`: Pure virtual function to solve a transient (time-dependent) problem.

 ### **LinearSolver**
-* **Description**: A base class for linear solvers.
-It provides a common interface for all linear solvers.
-* **Public Functions**:
-    * `static void solve(const Eigen::SparseMatrix<double>& A, const Eigen::MatrixXd& b, Eigen::MatrixXd& x)`: Solves a linear system of equations using the Eigen library.
+* **Description**: A static utility class that solves a linear system of equations using the Eigen library.

 ### **SingleFieldSolver**
-* **Description**: A solver for problems involving only a single, uncoupled physical field (e.g., only heat transfer or only electrostatics).
+* **Description**: A solver for problems involving only a single, uncoupled physical field.
+Its workflow is to call `assemble()`, `applySources()`, and `applyBCs()` for each field before solving.
-* **Public Functions**:
-    * `solveSteadyState(Core::Problem& problem) override`: Solves the steady-state system of equations for each physics field independently.
-    * `solveTransient(Core::Problem& problem) override`: Solves the transient system of equations for a single physics field using a time-stepping scheme.

 ### **CoupledElectroThermalSolver**
-* **Description**: A solver specifically designed for bidirectionally coupled electro-thermal problems, where electrical properties depend on temperature and Joule heating from the electrical field acts as a source for the thermal field.
+* **Description**: A solver for bidirectionally coupled electro-thermal problems.
+It uses an iterative approach to find a converged solution between the electric and thermal fields.
-* **Public Functions**:
+* **Workflow**:
-    * `solveSteadyState(Core::Problem& problem) override`: Solves the steady-state coupled problem.
-It first solves the electric field, calculates the resulting Joule heat, and then uses that as a source to solve the heat transfer field.
-    * `solveTransient(Core::Problem& problem) override`: Solves the time-dependent coupled problem.
-At each time step, it iteratively solves the electrical and thermal fields, updating material properties and heat sources until convergence is reached.
+  1. Solves the electric field system.
+  2. Delegates to a `Coupling` object (e.g., `ElectroThermalCoupling`) to calculate the Joule heat and create the appropriate `SourceTerm` objects.
+  3. Solves the thermal field, which now includes the heat sources from the coupling step.
+  4. Repeats this process until the temperature solution converges.
+  5. It is responsible for stabilizing the system matrix of each field for the degrees of freedom of the *other* field during the solve.

 ### **SolverFactory**
-* **Description**: A factory class that creates and returns the appropriate solver object based on the physics fields present in the `Problem`.
+* **Description**: A factory class that creates the appropriate solver (`SingleFieldSolver` or `CoupledElectroThermalSolver`) based on the physics fields present in the `Problem`.
-* **Public Functions**:
-    * `createSolver(const Core::Problem& problem)`: A static method that inspects the problem's fields.
-It returns a `CoupledElectroThermalSolver` if both "Voltage" and "Temperature" fields are present; otherwise, it returns a `SingleFieldSolver`.